Topics The "Regular Meeting with the Association of the British Pharmaceutical Industry (ABPI)" was held.

 The UK has maintained its position against the TRIPS Waiver proposal (waiver of COVID-19 related intellectual property) at the World Trade Organization (WTO).
 In addition, the G7, which held the 2021 Presidency, launched a 100 Days Mission for the rapid development and supply of vaccines and therapeutics to prepare for future pandemics.

-During the discussion, the Pharmaceutical Manufacturers' Association asked about the impact of the promotion of genome data utilization, which is included in the Life Science Vision and has been actively promoted in the U.K., on genomic medicine in the U.K. It was shared that while R&D investment has been enhanced, diagnostic utilization has not progressed.
+During the discussion, the JPMA asked about the impact on genomic medicine in the U.K. of the promotion of the use of genomic data, which is included in the Life Science Vision and has been actively promoted in the U.K., and it was shared that while investment in R&D has been enhanced, diagnostic use has not progressed.
 The question was raised about the impact of the promotion of the use of genome data, which has been actively promoted in the UK, on genome medicine in the UK.

 Japanese Government Pharma Industry Vision

-During the discussion, the ABPI asked how much the government is willing to cooperate with the pharmaceutical industry, and the Pharmaceutical Manufacturers Association of Japan (PMAJ) responded that Key Performance Indicators (KPIs) are set in the "Pharmaceutical Industry Vision 2021," and that they are to be monitored at the practitioner level.
-The Pharmaceutical Manufacturers Association of Japan (PMAJ) responded that Key Performance Indicators (KPIs) have been set in the "Pharmaceutical Industry Vision 2021" and that they will monitor them at the working level while promoting public-private dialogue.
+During the discussion, the ABPI asked how much the government is willing to cooperate with the pharmaceutical industry, and the JPMA responded that Key Performance Indicators (KPIs) were set in the "Pharmaceutical Industry Vision 2021," and that these KPIs should be monitored at the practitioner level.
+The Pharmaceutical Manufacturers Association of Japan (PMAJ) responded that Key Performance Indicators (KPIs) had been established in the "Pharmaceutical Industry Vision 2021" and that they would monitor them at the working level while promoting public-private dialogue.

 Patient Engagement

-Executive Director Strategy, Research and Partnerships, ABPI Colette Goldrick
+Mr. Colette Goldrick, Executive Director Strategy, Research and Partnerships, ABPI

 In this session, the ABPI's Patient Engagement initiative was explained, and the strategy, which was reviewed in the first quarter of 2021, includes four elements: incorporating patient input into leadership decision-making, placing patient engagement at the center of the agenda, and collaboration.
 The strategy also included the establishment of a Patient Advisory Committee, patient involvement in the association's campaigns, updated collaborative guidance, and the initiation of programs to embed patient engagement in all aspects of the association's work.
 The Pharmaceutical Manufacturers Association of Japan (PMAJ) was introduced to these efforts.

-During the discussion, the Pharmaceutical Manufacturers' Association asked about guidelines developed in cooperation with patient groups and transparency guidelines between companies and patient groups, and the ABPI introduced these guidelines and the links to them.
-The ABPI responded that they are currently concentrating on the UK, but will work with the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) and others on a global level.
+During the discussion, the JPMA asked about guidelines developed in cooperation with patient groups and Transparency Guideline between companies and patient groups, and the ABPI introduced these guidelines and their links.
+The JPMA also asked about collaboration with patient groups outside of the UK and global patient groups and how this is done.
+The ABPI responded that currently they are concentrating on the UK, but will collaborate with the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) and others for activities at the global level.

 Patient Engagement

-In this session, the speaker explained trends in Japan regarding Patient Engagement, focusing on the efforts of the Pharmaceuticals and Medical Devices Agency (PMDA) and the Pharmaceutical Manufacturers Association of Japan (PMAJ).
+In this session, the speaker explained trends in Japan regarding Patient Engagement, focusing on the efforts of the Pharmaceuticals and Medical Devices Agency (PMDA) and the JPMA.
 Although the U.S. and Europe are far ahead of Japan, the PMDA has been accelerating its efforts in recent years.
 The PMDA has established a Patient Centricity Working Group and gave a detailed introduction of the Patient Engagement Guidance it issued in 2021.
-The ABPI commented that similar efforts are underway in the U.K. and that the presentation was very encouraging.
+The ABPI also highlighted the JPMA's Guidelines on Collaboration with Patient Groups and Transparency Guideline on the Relationship between Corporate Activities and Patient Groups, and commented that it was very encouraging to see similar initiatives underway in the UK.

 Digital Health